testflows/TestFlows-WebSite/source/handbook/index.md

     expect_something()
 ```

-However, the best practice is to wrap calls to decorated test steps with inline
+The best practice, however, is to wrap calls to decorated test steps with inline
-[Step]s which allows to clearly give each [Step] a proper `name` in the context
+[Step]s which allows you to clearly give each [Step] a proper `name` in the context
 of the specific test scenario as well as allows to specify a detailed `description`
-when needed.
+when necessary.

 For example,